aws-samples/amazon-q-teams-gateway/README.md

 #### 2.1 Register a new app in the Microsoft Azure portal

-1. Go to the Azure Portal: https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade
+1. Go to the Azure Portal: https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade and login with your Microsoft account.
 1. Choose **+ New registration**
     1. For **Name**, provide the name for your app. *Tip: Keep things simple by using the `Stack Name` you entered above.*
     1. For **Who can use this application or access this API?**, choose **Accounts in this organizational directory only (AWS only - Single tenant)**